learn-co-curriculum/python-p3-running-python-code/README.md

 - Run Python code from a file
 - Log output to the terminal
 - Run Python code from the interpreter
-- Run ??? tests in Python
+- Run pytest tests in Python

 ## Introduction